As restrictions begin to be lifted, it is still recommended that all individuals follow all infection prevention and control measures.

 On April 27, 2020, the Ontario Government released a 3-stage roadmap for easing public health measures.
 Gradually, all workplaces and public spaces will reopen.
 For details on this plan, visit: A Framework for Reopening our Province.

-The Ontario government has begun to allow certain businesses, workplaces and public spaces to reopen as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak.
+Certain businesses, workplaces and public spaces can reopen as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak.

 For details on what is permitted to resume operations, view the information in the below.
 Note that this is what is permitted to be open, but each business and municipality has the choice as to whether they will open or not, based on whether they are ready and/or can comply with the public health measures required.

 Currently, Thunder Bay District Health Unit area is in Stage 3 of reopening as of July 17, 2020.

 As more businesses and activities reopen, the Chief Medical Officer of Health and public health experts will continue to closely monitor the evolving situation to advise if public health restrictions can be further loosened, or if they need to be tightened or reapplied.
 Protecting our most vulnerable citizens must continue to be the top priority as Ontario enters Stage 3, and everyone will be responsible for taking the actions necessary to help contain the spread of COVID-19.

 If you have questions about what will be open or impacts to your business or employment, call the Stop the Spread Business Information Line at 1-888-444-3659.